PolarStar: Expanding the Scalability Horizon of Diameter-3 Networks: Introduction

-The mathematical problem of establishing the largest diameter-$3$ graphs is an open problem.
-There is a big gap between the best-known diameter-$3$ graphs and the Moore bound for diameter $3$~\cite{comb_wiki_degdiam_general}.
-In this paper, we extend the orders of the largest known diameter-3 graphs and design a network based on these.
+Creating largest diameter-$3$ graphs is an open problem in mathematics.
+There is a big gap between the best-known diameter-$3$ graphs and the Moore bound.
+The Combinatorics Wiki leaderboard~\cite{comb_wiki_degdiam_general} lists some of the largest diameter-3 graphs as of 2013, up to radix $20$.
+The construction in \cite{bermond82}, also utilized by state-of-the-art Bundlefly~\cite{lei2020bundlefly}, surpasses the leaderboard for radixes $18-20$.
+To the best of our knowledge, the construction in \cite{bermond82} also gives the largest known graphs for most radixes $>20$, before our construction.

+In this paper, we construct a new family of diameter-3 graphs that improve upon the previous best~\cite{bermond82, comb_wiki_degdiam_general} for almost all radixes $\geq18$, achieving a $1.3\times$ geometric mean higher scale than Bundlefly~\cite{lei2020bundlefly}.